Crisp air, cozy nights: This year’s best fall foliage getaways in New England

 Located on the banks of the Connecticut River with the Appalachian Trail slicing through, Hanover presents autumnal recreational opportunities on both land and water.
 Hike to Velvet Rocks and you’ll be surrounded by a cornucopia of fall foliage and moss-covered rocks that feel like plush velvet.
 Rent a kayak or canoe and paddle down the Connecticut River shaded by a generous canopy of seasonal vegetation.
 When you’ve built up an appetite for breakfast or lunch, visit Lou’s, an old-school diner serving some of the Granite State’s plumpest pies.

-Hanover is home to Ivy League Dartmouth College, and guest rooms at the Hanover Inn include collegiate memorabilia and splashes of green, Dartmouth’s school color.
+Where to stay: Hanover is home to Ivy League Dartmouth College, and guest rooms at Hanover Inn Dartmouth include collegiate memorabilia and splashes of green, Dartmouth’s school color.

 More from FamilyVacationist: